Texas Divorce and Summary Judgment

 An Experienced Central Texas Divorce Attorney Can Help Move Your Case Forward with a Motion for Summary Judgment

 Divorce is nothing if not a trying experience, and if yours is heading to court, it is more trying still.
 A motion for summary judgment can help you gain clarity regarding specific subjects as you move forward toward your court date.
-(Learn more about divorce court etiquette) Attorney Brett H. Pritchard at The Law Office of Brett H. Pritchard in Central Texas has the experience, dedication, and skill to help guide your case toward a resolution that works for you.
-We are here to help, so please contact or call us at (254) 220-4225 today.
+(Learn more about divorce court etiquette) Attorney Brett H. Pritchard at the Law Office of Brett H. Pritchard in Central Texas has the experience, dedication, and skill to help guide your case toward a resolution that works for you.
+We are here to help, so please contact us online or call us at (254) 781-4222 today.

 Categories: